kube-logging/logging-operator/charts/nginx-logging-demo/README.md

 ## Configuration

-The following tables lists the configurable parameters of the nginx-logging-es-demo chart and their default values.
+The following tables lists the configurable parameters of the nginx-logging-demo chart and their default values.

 |                          Parameter                        |                        Description                      |     Default    |
 | --------------------------------------------------------- | ------------------------------------------------------- | -------------- |